 One of the first things you should do after you decide to divorce is to start opening accounts solely in your name.
 You will need new checking and savings accounts as well as credit cards that are not joint accounts.

 If you do not have a full accounting of what you and your spouse own, you will not be in a strong negotiating position when the time comes to divide your marital property.
-Make a list of all accounts and their current balances along with other property the two of you acquired during the marriage.
-You can start with prior year tax returns to get a list of income-generating assets.
+Make a list of all accounts and their current balances along with other properties the two of you acquired during the marriage.
+You can start with prior-year tax returns to get a list of income-generating assets.

 Divorce is a major, life-changing event and, when such an event occurs, you should update your estate plan.
 Adjust your will and other documents to reflect the changes in your life.
 For instance, if your husband is listed as your beneficiary on your retirement accounts, he will get the remaining balance if something happens to you.
 Also, you may need to amend your medical directive.